My Pinterest Strategy for 2019

 If you see a trend like I did where your own boards start to perform better, consider scheduling to your boards more than to your group boards.

-I’m not a Pinterest expert; I’ve just been experimenting with Pinterest methods over the last several years.
+I’ve been experimenting with Pinterest methods over the last several years.
 This is what’s working for me now and what I’m sticking with!
 If you’re experiencing a plateau on Pinterest, this is something that you may want to consider trying.